Ayano20136819/SRUS-AS-Games/knowledge-and-reflection.md

 3. List the three most important attributes (arranged from most to least) in the context of a hash map?
 Justify your answer.

 >   • Fast lookup(O(1))…directly map key to memory location
 >   • Flexibility… dictionaries allows to immutable data types to be used as keys.
 >   • Dynamic Size… dictionaries automatically manage storage capacity.
-When elements are added and removed, dictionaries grow or shrink .
+When elements are
+added and removed, dictionaries grow or shrink .

 4. Which of the above hash functions would you choose to implement the requirements of the task?
 Why?

 > I used simple hush and built-in hash() function for this task.
 > When the key is not a Player object, I used Python built-in hash() function.
-> It may map to different value each session,
-> However, it provide good distribution and efficiency for general key.
+> It may map to different value each session, so it provide good distribution and efficiency for general key.
-> When key is player object, I want to remain consist across sessions,
-> so I used simple hash in my_hash function.
+> When key is player object, I want to remain consist across sessions, so I used simple hash in my_hash function.
 > This ensures that each Player's uid always maps to the same value.

 5. In your own words, explain each line in the pearson hash function above in terms of the criteria you listed in question 2.